-Problem 13.5.
-Astronomical measurements are often made by computing the small angle formed by the extremities of a distant object and using the estimating technique in 13.5.1.
+Problem 15.5.
+Astronomical measurements are often made by computing the small angle formed by the extremities of a distant object and using the estimating technique in 15.5.1.
 In the picture below, the full moon is shown to form an angle of $\frac{1}{2}^{\circ}$ when the distance indicated is 248,000 miles.
 Estimate the diameter of the moon.

-Problem 13.6.
+Problem 15.6.
 An aircraft is flying at the speed of 500 mph at an elevation of 10 miles above the earth, beginning at the North pole and heading South along the Greenwich meridian.
 A spy satellite is orbiting the earth at an elevation of 4800 miles above the earth in a circular orbit in the same plane as the Greenwich meridian.
 Miraculously, the plane and satellite always lie on the same radial line from the center of the earth.
 Assume the radius of the earth is 3960 miles.

-- (a) When is the plane directly over a location with latitude 74°30'18'' N for the first time? - (b) How fast is the satellite moving? - (c) When is the plane directly over the equator and how far has it traveled? - (d) How far has the satellite traveled when the plane is directly over R&traguapta@ements
+- (a) When is the plane directly over a location with latitude 74°30'18'' N for the first time? - (b) How fast is the satellite moving? - (c) When is the plane directly over the equator and how far has it traveled? - (d) How far has the satellite traveled when the plane is directly over the equator?

-Problem 13.7.
-Find the area of the sector of $a{y}$ -axis circle of radius 11 inches if the measure $\theta$ of a t-axis central angle of this sector is:
+Problem 15.7.
+Find the area of the sector of a circle of radius 11 inches if the measure θ of a central angle of this sector is: